Overview

 If you need help managing your debt, you can find a credit counsellor through these non-profit associations:

-Debt settlement agencies
+Debt settlement services

-What debt settlement agencies cannot do:
+What debt settlement agencies cannot do

 • charge you fees if they are not registered in Ontario